google/docsy-example/CONTRIBUTING.md

 The Docsy-update scripts run it as their post phase, and CI reruns it to catch drift.
 If a theme update changes either file, commit the result.
-Installs themselves declare no lifecycle hooks (guarded by `tests/npm-scripts.test.mjs`), so a plain `npm install` and `install:safe` differ only in dependency scripts.
+Installs themselves declare no lifecycle hooks (guarded by `tests/npm-scripts.test.mjs`), so neither install mode runs root-package code; `install:safe` remains the lock-exact, script-free path, while a plain `npm install` resolves and may rewrite the lock.

 ### Upgrade Docsy